 This morning I finally tried Chef Kate’s Blondies – a popular recipe from Goop.
-They were terrific, but I did scale the recipe down a bit because the original is baked in a 12×18 pan.
+They were terrific, but I did scale the recipe down a bit because the original version is baked in a 12×18 pan.
 That’s perfect for bake sales or large groups, but we weren’t sharing today.
 Scaled measurements are below, and I also made some flavor substitutions based on what was in the kitchen – chocolate chips in place of peanut butter chips and walnuts instead of coconut.
 I think the essence of Chef Kate’s recipe is still there, though.
 What really makes these special is the marshmallows.
 They melt into the blondies and add a little bit of chewy sweetness.

 One final note, they tasted much better after they’d cooled.

 - 8 tablespoons unsalted butter, room temperature (114 grams)